The Best Yarn For Summer Clothes – 9 Things To Consider When Choosing

 SILK YARN

 Just like Merino yarn, silk yarn is cool to wear in summer and warm in winter.
-It is really an all year round type of fibre to use.
+It is really an all-year-round type of fibre to use and my personal favorite.

-It produces a strong fibre that has a high absorbency properties.
+It produces a strong fibre that has a high absorbency property.
 Which is a great yarn for summer clothes.

-Silk summer garments will not stretch or shrink over time, however they might be a subject to some pilling with wear.
+Silk summer garments will not stretch or shrink over time, however, they might be subject to some pilling with wear.

 And because of the labor-intensive process of collecting the fibers from silkworms, it is one of the most expensive yarns for summer clothes.